 A number of changes will come into effect from 1 July 2022, with a new Aged Care Act proposed to come into effect from 1 July 2023 in order to ‘underpin the necessary and generational change required to reform aged care in Australia’.
-A summary of some of the key changes can be found here.

 4. COVID-19 impacts

 The COVID-19 pandemic significantly changed the operating environment for aged care facilities.
 In many cases COVID-19 has forced changes to operating policies, created additional regulatory burdens and increased costs – often making it difficult to continue operations.

 Buyers of aged care businesses will typically ensure their due diligence investigations cover the target’s response to COVID-19.
 This can include the extent to which the staff and residents have been vaccinated for COVID-19, how they have dealt with outbreaks at specific homes, whether any staff or former staff (including casuals and contractors) contracted COVID-19 while working and how they are positioned to deal with any future outbreaks.
 Funding received under the Government’s COVID-19 assistance schemes will also usually be scrutinised.

 COVID-19 is also typically a focus during sale agreement negotiations, in particular for ‘material adverse change’ and ‘ordinary course of business’ clauses (noting that there can be specific carve outs in such clauses relating to pandemics).
 Warranty and indemnity regimes should also be considered through a COVID-19 lens.

 5. Staff underpayment risk